The Stability of Online Algorithms in Performative Prediction: Performative Stability of Online Algorithms

 As mentioned in Section~\ref{sec:related}, online algorithms are popular not just because they have guarantees in adversarial settings, they also serve as a powerful template for algorithm design in more structured domains.
-In that vein, our main result shows that if the $\ell_t$ are equal to the stochastic losses $\ell(z_t, \cdot)$ then the uniform mixture over the iterates of any no-regret algorithm is performatively stable.
+In that vein, our main result shows that if the $\ell_t$ are equal to the stochastic losses $\ell(z_t, \cdot)$ then the uniform mixture over the iterates of any no-regret algorithm is performatively stable. \begin{theorem} Let $\theta_1, \dots, \theta_T$ be the sequence of iterates produced over $T$ rounds by a deterministic online learning algorithm that guarantees sublinear regret on the sequence of losses $\ell_t(\theta) = \ell(z_t, \theta)$ where $z_t \sim \cD(\theta_t)$ and $\ell$ is bounded.